PranavBarathwaj/Marketing-Campaign-Analysis/README.md

 approaches.
 The goal of this project is to identify the key factors that influence a customer's likelihood of responding positively to marketing campaigns.
 The study uses a comprehensive dataset, "marketing_campaign," to investigate the relationships between customer characteristics and their responses to marketing efforts.

-By applying a range of machine learning methods, including logistic regression, classification trees, pruned classification trees, and gradient boosting, this project aims to develop a predictive model that can accurately identify the most significant predictors of customer response.
-The ultimate objective is to provide actionable insights for optimizing marketing strategies and enhancing customer engagement.
+•	Leveraged logistic regression, classification trees, pruned classification trees, and gradient boosting models using RStudio to predict customer responses to marketing campaigns, achieving an accuracy of 80% with the gradient boosting model.

+•	Conducted extensive data preprocessing in RStudio and Excel, including handling missing values, normalizing quantitative predictors, and creating new features such as customer registration duration and a combined response variable, resulting in a refined dataset of 21 columns and 2216 rows.

+•	Applied Logistic Regression, LDA, QDA, KNN, and Naive Bayes, using confusion matrices and ROC curves to identify key predictors and model performance.